apify/actor-whitepaper/pages/ACTOR.md

   links to the [Output schema](./OUTPUT_SCHEMA.md) file.
 Both are optional.

 TODOs:
-- The above text needs reformatting, make it more of a refence
+- The above text needs reformatting, make it more like a reference
 - Maybe we can skip `formatVersion` altogether and be backward-compatible like package.json.
   It would be easier for developers.
 Let's keep it for now, we can remove it later.